Skip to content

 Security Considerations

-We can however only recommend this when no other options are possible and even then only half-heartedly.
-Since sending the authentication token via the query string will most likely result it being logged proxy servers between the client and the server - increasing the risk of leaking the token.
+We can, however, only recommend this when no other options are possible and even then only half-heartedly.
+Sending the authentication token via the query string will most likely result it being logged proxy servers between the client and the server - increasing the risk of leaking the token.

 We strongly encourage checking that any clients using query string authentication makes requests directly to HTTPS, as even a HTTP request being redirected to HTTPS can risk leaking the token.